SurajSSingh/Site/content/blog/better_sieve/part-1.md

 Have a range, gather some known primes, use that to generate a pattern for which numbers to keep, update the range, rinse and repeat.
 Because of this simplicity, it might not be surprising that there are issues with the function.

-The main issue I found is that while it works well for small numbers, it fails when it reaches 1331 (which is 11^3).
+The main issue I found is that while it works well for small numbers, it fails when it reaches $1331$ (which is $11^3$).
 When running this, the function allows 1331 to be kept as a prime when it is not.
-I appear to be missing the repeating pattern for when the range reaches 11.
+I appear to be missing the repeating pattern for when the range reaches $11$.
-There likely is an issue with developing the pattern for 11, either that it is incomplete or there is no pattern for 11.
+There likely is an issue with developing the pattern for $11$, either that it is incomplete or there is no pattern for $11$.

+There is also the issue of the assertion being broken when sieving $53$, as the first value of the updated range is not its square ($2809$), but rather $2813$.
+This is likely a carry over for the issue that happens at $11$, or technically just before it.
+Notice that $53$ is the first prime after $49$, which is the square of $7$.
+This lends more evidence that something is amiss for the $11$ pattern, as all prime numbers below it are fine, but after that is not.

-Besides that, other improvements I could consider would be removing some unnecessary calculations.
+Besides those two issues, other improvements I could consider would be removing some unnecessary calculations.
 For example, start with the "evens" already sieved out and have 2 already processed.
 Maybe also do the same for multiples of 3, as that is also an easy one to process.
 Another idea might be to include more known primes in the helper list, say by getting all the additional primes between the first and second composite numbers, which could help with finding the pattern.